Low Environmental Impact

 Timber is a material delivered to us by the elegant efficiency of nature.
 Planting a $2 tube-stock seedling, then do little to have it grow into cubic meters of such a wonderful building product is a system we do not see a human factory or process being able to replicate.

-While we view timber as already being a 'miracle' product, if we can better understand the ecological implications of how and where we grow it, we believe timber it has the potential to become a truly sustainable resource.
+We view timber as a 'miracle' product and if we can better understand the ecological implications of how and where we grow it, we believe timber has the potential to become a truly sustainable resource.

 Low embodied energy

 'Embodied energy' is the amount of energy used in the manufacture of a product, and all the materials it contains.
 The supply of this energy creates corresponding C02 emissions that pollute our global atmosphere.

 Habitech's innovative wall panel system is made from materials that are not only low-emission, but actually play a role in drawing carbon back down from our atmosphere.

 - Magnesium oxide cladding boards - 50% sawdust, cast at air temperature, reaction of the magnesium oxide draws carbon out of the air.

 - Plywood and timber plates - timber is an amazing material, in that it takes carbon out of the atmosphere rather than pollutes it further as all other common building materials do.
 The graph below illustrates the emissions from using a cubic metre of timber in comparison to other products.

 The efficiency of our factory manufactured building components significantly reduces energy and material wastage in building a house.
 Our materials are supplied close to size and nothing is wasted due to damage, storage or any other vagaries of an outdoor building site.

 With over 30% of landfill in Victoria coming from construction sites, the waste involved in traditional construction is no small matter.
 Some studies have also estimated that up to 30% of materials go directly into a skip - all of which you still pay for.